How to start a blog and make money with it:

 I’ll tell you right now, the best way to start a blog to make money is to have a PLAN, and to understand just WHAT actually makes money for blogs.

 Despite everything you (may) have heard, you can’t just jump in and start writing whatever you want and hope the readers will come.
 (They won’t!)

 It’s hard to get exact statistics, but I’d guess that that less than 10% of bloggers ever become “full time”.
 I heard somewhere that 90% make less than 1$ per day – but don’t worry.
-I make well over 100$ each and every day, and I will show you WHY I earn money with my blog, so that you can start your own blog and make money too.)
+I make over 200$ each and every day, and I will show you WHY I earn money with my blog, so that you can start your own blog and make money too.